NASA-PDS/registry-client/docs/source/installation/index.rst

 Unix and Unix-Like Systems
 --------------------------

-Follow the instructions in this section to install the Deep Archive software onto Unix and Unix-like systems.
+Follow the instructions in this section to install the software onto Unix and Unix-like systems.
 This includes operating systems such as Linux, FreeBSD, OpenBSD, NetBSD, etc., as well as Apple Macintosh systems running macOS.